 “My people were never superstitious,” Thag said, lowering his heavy head.
 “They had no notion of superstition at all.
 Lived purely by rational thought.”

 “They weren’t superstitious,” Thag continued, “and now they’re dead.
 I have learned to respect superstition, Ms Cenwicz.
 I’ll look into things at the Park.
 Make sure everything is okay.”

 “Thank you,” Valerie said, between bites on a delicious drumstick.
 “That really makes me feel better.”

 “But I may need you to help, too,” Thag said.
-“I need whatever information you have on that site.
+“I need whatever information you have on that Park site.
 I don’t ask you to break the law or get yourself fired, but just whatever info you can bring me in good conscience.”

 “Might be a couple of days.”